 The Greentree Naturals Pumpkin Project™

 1. Have the students brainstorm a list of foods that come from plants.
 You may want to point out that many plant foods are not obvious.
-French Fries come from potatoes, catsup comes from tomatoes, bread comes from wheat, and so on.
-Don’t forget the pumpkin pie!
+French Fries come from potatoes, catsup comes from tomatoes, and bread comes from wheat, cornbread comes from corn, and so on.
+Don’t forget the pumpkin pie, pumpkin bread, pumpkin pudding, pumpkin pancakes, and pumpkin cupcakes!
 List their suggestions on the chalk board.

 2. Point out that all of these foods come from plants, and all of these plants started as seeds.
 How does a plant grow from a tiny seed?
 There are many directions you can take to include basic biology into your session.

-3. Divide the students into groups and distribute the soil, pots and seeds.
+3. Divide the students into groups and distribute the pots of soil and seeds.

 It is important that the seedlings be turned daily to keep them from getting elongated if they are in a window and that time is allowed for the plants to harden off prior to planting out at the farm site.